Transitional Government of Tigray

 The Transitional Government of Tigray was a caretaker administration that was formally declared by the House of Federation of Ethiopia on 7 November 2020, in the context of a conflict between the Tigray People's Liberation Front (TPLF), in power in the Tigray Regional State and the federal government of Ethiopia.
 In late November 2020, the administration, headed by Mulu Nega, planned public consultation and participation in choosing new leaders at the regional and zonal level and preservation of woreda and kebele administrations.
-The Transitional Government left Tigray in late June 2021 during Operation Alula.
+The Transitional Government fled Tigray in late June 2021 during Operation Alula.

 Background

 In March 2018 Hailemariam Desalegn, Prime Minister of Ethiopia, resigned in favour of reforms that intended to lead to sustainable peace and democracy, ceding power to a government led by Abiy Ahmed.
 Abiy tried to unite all the regional political parties in a single centralized political party.
 The TPLF, the dominant party in the Ethiopian People's Revolutionary Democratic Front (EPRDF), refused, and the Prosperity Party was created as a merger of three other EPRDF member parties.
 During the COVID-19 pandemic, the National Election Board of Ethiopia postponed a federal election planned for later in 2020.
-The TPLF established its own regional Electoral Board for holding a Tigrayan region election, which the House of Federation (HoF) objected to.
+The TPLF established its own regional electoral board for holding a Tigrayan region election, which the House of Federation (HoF) objected to.
 The Tigray regional election was held on 9 September 2020 with the TPLF winning all of the seats contested and 98.2% of the vote.

 On 5 October 2020, the Tigray Region authorities urged federal government officials to resign and join the Tigrayan government.
 Most of the TPLF House of Peoples' Representatives members resigned.
 On 7 October 2020 the HoF decided to stop any relationship the federal government has with the Tigray regional state assembly and the region's highest executive body.
 The HoF cut budget subsidies to the state, banned all federal institutions from sending letters and information to Tigray's higher executive bodies or providing support to their institutions and prohibited the region from participating in national level forums.
 The Tigray government described this as a declaration of war against the region.

 During November 2020, the conflict between the federal and Tigrayan authorities became a military conflict, with federal forces claiming to have occupied the regional capital Mekelle by late November 2020.